balena-os/meta-balena/README.md

 ### persistentLogging

 (boolean) Enable or disable persistent logging on the device - defaults to false.
+Once persistent journals are enabled, they end up stored as part of the data partition on the device (either on SD card, eMMC, harddisk, etc.).
+This is located on-device at `/var/log/journal/<uuid>` where the UUID is variable.

 ### country